ksingh25/pycom-coap/README.md

 The CoAP server allows the coap clients to change the color of the RGB LED (imagine it to be your IoT lamp) from remote.

 Tested with libcoap coap-client.
-Run pycom-coap on a Pycom and obtain its IP address.
+Run pycom_wifi_coap_server.py on a Pycom and obtain its IP address.
 Here we assume it to be 192.168.0.35.
 Then install libcoap and coap-client on your PC.
 After that you can interact with the Pycom from your PC using following commands.

 To GET the current color: